Top Tips for Schoolreaders Volunteers

 12. Tailor Your Approach:

-Recognize that each teacher has a unique approach, and some focus more on volunteer readers than others.
+Recognise that each teacher has a unique approach, and some focus more on volunteer readers than others.
 If children frequently receive books that are too easy or too difficult, consult the Teaching Assistant for advice on appropriate reading levels.

 13. Assist with Difficult Words: